michael-camilleri/ABODe/README.md

 -------------

 ## 2. Dataset
- * This dataset contains behaviour labels and associated features for groups of three mice in the homecage: please refer to [1, §3.5] for details of the data collection process.
+ * This dataset contains behaviour labels and associated features for groups of three mice in the homecage.
+The behaviour labels were provided by an animal care technician from the Mary Lyon Centre at MRC Harwell.
+Please refer to [1, §3.5] for details of the data collection process.
  * Recording periods, which we refer to as **Snippets** are two-minutes in length.
  * The basic unit of processing is the **Behavioural Time Interval (BTI)** (1 second duration), but within this, we are interested in the behaviour of each mouse separately (and hence, a single sample is a mouse-BTI combination).
  * The data is provided for reproducibility purposes and also to allow further research on the data: for this reason, it is provided in its complete form and with minimal processing.

 ### 2.1 Storage Organisation
- * The dataset is stored partly within this repository (under `dataset`), with the snippets available through our [DataShare Project Page](https://datashare.ed.ac.uk/handle/10283/4837) as a zip-file: an empty *Snippets* directory is provided to indicate where it should exist relative to the root.
+ * The dataset is stored partly within this repository (under `dataset`), with the snippets available through our [DataShare Project Page](https://datashare.ed.ac.uk/handle/10283/4837) as a zip-file (look for the `Zipped Directory of per-Snippet Data`): an empty *Snippets* directory is provided to indicate where it should exist (after unzipping) relative to the root.
  * We provide two global files:
     * `Datasplits.df`: Pandas dataframe of assignment of snippets to datasplits (train/validation etc...)
     * `Annotations.df`: Per-BTI annotations (pandas dataframe)